petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/adding-an-approval-workflow.md

    ./../../gradlew bootRun
    ```

-1. Once the application finishes starting up, go to `http://localhost:58081/ready`.
-If the application is ready for use, the page should say "READY."
+1. When the application starts, go to `http://localhost:58081/ready`.
+If the application is ready for use, the page says "READY."

 Now you can enable the workflow for the Distributor Application object.